WDI-SEA/react-development-course-materials/01-React Key Concepts/01-welcome-to-react-development-lecture.md

 There’s a lot of work ahead, and you’re going to need fuel.

-{Link to snack calendar}
+{Link to snack calendar.}

 <aside class="notes">

 **Teaching Tips**:

-- Remove this slide if there are no snacks available to them.
+- Remove this slide if there are no snacks available.

 </aside>

 ---

-## Moving on to Course Specifics...
+## Moving to Course Specifics...

 Okay, GA is cool!